jerydam/Revolend/README.md

 ### Advanced Security Features:
 Additional security measures will be implemented to further protect user assets and transactions, building on Revolend’s robust security architecture.

-### Staking and Yield Farming Opportunities:
+### Staking and Other Yield Farming Opportunities:
-Revolend aims to introduce staking and yield farming features, allowing users to earn passive income by staking their tokens or providing liquidity to the platform.
+Revolend aims to introduce staking and other yield farming features, allowing users to earn passive income by staking their tokens or providing liquidity to the platform.

 ### Cross-Chain Compatibility:
 We’re exploring the integration of cross-chain capabilities, allowing users to interact with Revolend using assets from other blockchain networks, enhancing accessibility and liquidity.